Brian Witherspoon

-Brian Witherspoon (born June 5, 1985) is an American former professional football who was a cornerback and return specialist in the National Football League (NFL).
+Brian Witherspoon (born June 5, 1985) is an American former professional football player who was a cornerback and return specialist in the National Football League (NFL).
 He played college football for the Stillman Tigers and was signed by the Jacksonville Jaguars as an undrafted free agent in 2008.
 After his football career, he became a track and field runner.

 Professional career

 Witherspoon was signed by the Jacksonville Jaguars as an undrafted free agent in 2008.

 He tore his ACL for a second straight season during offseason practices with the Giants, and was waived/injured on May 24.

 Witherspoon has also played for the Detroit Lions, Carolina Panthers and New York Giants.